adeloucas/GSoC-Akkadian/README.md

        etc.

-This code will follow the proposal developed by the author, reproduced below:
+This code will follow the proposal developed by the author, reproduced below.

 # The Road to CDLI’s Corpora Integration into CLTK: an Undertaking
 <https://summerofcode.withgoogle.com/projects/#5184805973524480>